WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

-* MS - with The Turing Way Bookdash.
+* MS - with The Turing Way Bookdash
+  * KW: Really really great - thank you so much 🌠
 * All lab - Was the Goatherd
+  * KW: 🐐

 #### Who helped you this week?

 * AB & GA - helped edit Hidden Ref Turing entries - see [here](https://docs.google.com/document/d/1rmEHJe9vWhI-Jbbid1Lbvfvv0Kd-WgEUaEDmcQ-0M_E/edit?usp=sharing)
+  * KW: BRILLIANT - submit away 🙏

 #### What did you achieve?

 * Continuing community management of project - meeting schedule, May newsletter, meeting announcements, project update, database.
-* Working on Turing chapters - wider audiences, academic collaborative writing.
+* Working on Turing Way chapters - wider audiences, academic collaborative writing.
 * Meeting with engage@turing students.

 #### What did you struggle with?